Cyber-Duck/seeder-generator/README.md

 > The last entry uuid is: 937a170d-1aa2-495c-92e2-33389841bab5 (2021-05-20 15:50:20)

-2. Reproduce the steps you want to reproduce (by interacting with the app manually or automatically with Cypress, Laravel Dusk, etc.)
+2. Perform the steps you want to reproduce (by interacting with the app manually or automatically with Cypress, Laravel Dusk, etc.)

 3. Generate the seeder: